ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

     :language: python3

 In this section we walk through a workflow for data processing and model training.
-This workflow was developed and first presented in (CITE PASC submission).
+This workflow was developed and first presented in Refs. :cite:t:`SandbergIPAC23,SandbergPASC24`.

 This assumes you have an up-to-date environment with PyTorch and openPMD.